 If you’re looking to get clients for your business from your website, a landing page is what you need.
 Landing pages are a fundamental component of a digital marketing strategy and an incredibly powerful way to start a conversation with anonymous visitors.
-For most businesses, the objective of a website is to complete a direct sale, convert visitors into leads or at the very least, capture their contact information and bring them through the sales funnel.
+For most businesses, the objectives of a website may be to complete a direct sale, convert visitors into leads, or at the very least, capture their contact information and bring them through the sales funnel.

 1. Design and Content Consistency

-Regardless of whether the visitor came from an online ad, an organic search result, or a social media post, make sure the content on the landing page matches the content of the source.
-If the ad is about apples and you take the visitor to a landing page about oranges, the visitor is probably going to get confused and look for a different fruit stand.
+Regardless of whether the visitor came from an online ad, a link in an email, or a social media post, make sure the content of the landing page matches the content of the source.
+For example, if you run a social media ad about apples and you take the visitor to a landing page about oranges, the visitor is probably going to get confused and look for a different fruit stand.